kalviumcommunity/S86_list_of_funny_90s_advertisements/readme.md

  Fun Facts & Trivia – Each ad includes a brief description of why it was famous Retro 90s-Themed UI – Bright neon colors, VHS glitch effects, pixel fonts

+ ## Tech Stack:
+HTML – Structure the content (ad list, search, voting buttons) CSS – Create a cool 90s-style UI with neon colors and VHS glitch effects JavaScript – Handle voting, filtering, and the random ad feature (using Local Storage to save votes)

 ## Why This Project?
  No Backend Needed – Uses only front-end tech